 Adjustment of Tuition for Changing Program of Study: If a student changes her program and the tuition called for is lower than the amount she has already paid, she will be credited the excess only if the change in her program is made by the last day of program filing in each term (i.e. the second Friday of the semester).
 If the student’s new registration calls for higher tuition, the student is responsible for paying the additional charges promptly.

 An applicant for admission must pay a $500 non-refundable deposit upon acceptance of the offer of admission to Barnard College.

-For students and parents desiring to pay education costs in monthly payments, a payment plan is available from Tuition Management Systems (TMS).
+For students and parents desiring to pay education costs in monthly payments, a semester payment plan is available from Tuition Management Systems (TMS).
 Information may be obtained directly from TMS at (888) 251-3597 or barnard.afford.com.
-The College requires you to send your first payment with a signed TMS promissory note to TMS to complete the payment plan enrollment process.
+The College requires you to make your first payment including a signed TMS promissory note to TMS to complete the payment plan enrollment process.

 Progressive late payment fees begin at $75 and increases every week.
 You may view our late fee schedule here.
 There is no grace period.
 To avoid a late payment fee, a hold on registration, long lines at registration, & busy phones, the Bursar Worksheet & payment should be received by BURSAR by the deadline.